Government procurement in the United States: Source selection

-Source Selection Criteria
+Source selection criteria

-Source Selection Criteria (SSC) can be simple or complex depending on the subject of the acquisition.
+Source selection criteria (SSC) can be simple or complex depending on the subject of the acquisition.
 If FAR Part 15 is used, then a concept called best value can be used; best value simply is an idea that the lowest bidder is not necessarily the winner of a competition – rather, an evaluation of the overall offer based on specified SSCs is accomplished and a source selection decision is accomplished (see below) based on those specified SSCs using a fact-based business judgement of the acquiring activity.

 SSCs can vary widely in complexity depending on the acquisition process used, for example, FAR Part 13, Simplified Acquisition, or FAR Part 15, Negotiated Procurement.
 For example, under FAR Part 15, there is a range of source selection models including: